GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

-If you have completed the previous challenge, you should have the source code already unpacked on your Managed Notebook.
+If you have completed the previous challenge, you should have the source code already unpacked on your User-Managed Notebook.
 But you’re free to complete this challenge on another environment such as Cloud Shell or your local machine.

-Create a Cloud Source Repository, configure access through SSH.
+Create a Cloud Source Repository, configure access through **SSH**.

 Make sure that the source code is pushed to the freshly created repository and can be cloned from it.